 Our life insurance operations segment includes traditional and universal life insurance products and fixed annuities marketed to individuals using the same independent agency force utilized by our property and casualty insurance operations.
 We evaluate profitability of the life insurance segment principally based upon segment net income, including investments, which for segment purposes are reflected in the investment operations segment.
 At the same time, we recognize that investment-related income is integral to the evaluation of the life insurance segment because of the long duration of life products.
-For the first quarters of 2015 and 2014, investment activities on life insurance related assets generated revenues of \$25 million and \$29 million, respectively, resulting in EFL reporting income before income taxes of \$10 million and \$13 million, respectively, before intercompany eliminations.
+For the second quarters of 2015 and 2014, investment activities on life insurance related assets generated revenues of \$25 million and \$24 million, respectively, resulting in EFL reporting income before income taxes of \$13 million and \$10 million, respectively, before intercompany eliminations.
+For the six months ended June 30, 2015 and 2014, investment activities on life insurance related assets generated revenues of \$50 million and \$53 million, respectively, resulting in EFL reporting income before income taxes of \$23 million for both periods, before intercompany eliminations.